 - Limited range of outsourcing providers to choose from.
-Not all the companies that offer programming expertise own a subsidiary in your region, or anywhere else at all.
+Not all the companies that offer programming expertise own a subsidiary in your region or anywhere else at all.
 This will limit the range of companies you would choose from.
-However, the ones that maintain a secondary office abroad, usually also have better position in the industry.
+However, the ones that maintain a secondary office abroad, usually also have a better position in the industry.

-But when you break it down to smaller components like which country to choose and how to organize the working process, suitable choices for your particular project start popping up leaving the wrong ones behind.
-If you want to get an extensive information about your potential project, as opposed to general overview, drop us a line and we will be glad to consult you on this matter.
+But when you break it down into smaller components like which country to choose and how to organize the working process, suitable choices for your particular project start popping up leaving the wrong ones behind.
+If you want to get extensive information about your potential project, as opposed to a general overview, drop us a line for your free kick-off consultation.